GregGlickert/GregGlickert/README.md

-# 👋 Hi, I'm Greg Glickert!
+# 👋 Hi, I'm Gregory Glickert!

 Welcome to my GitHub!
 I'm a Ph.D. student in Computer Engineering at the University of Missouri, with a strong background in computational neuroscience and data science.
 My research focuses on developing computational models of neural circuits and processing pipelines for neuroscience data.